Automation guides

 Technical Best Practices for POD Automation in 2026

-Automating your Printify templates is a superpower, but to get the most out of this strategy in 2026, you need to ensure your inputs are flawless.
+Automated Printify templates work best when every input is consistent before the batch starts.
 The rule of automation is simple: garbage in, garbage out.
-Follow these standards to ensure your bulk uploads are perfect every time:
+Follow these standards to keep bulk uploads accurate every time:

 1. Standardize Your Canvas Sizes